TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 :guilabel:`Admin Tools > Settings
 > Configuration presets > Password hashing settings`:

-.. include:: /Images/AutomaticScreenshots/AdminTools/PasswordHashingSettings.rst.txt
+..  figure:: /Images/ManualScreenshots/AdminTools/PasswordHashingSettings.png
+    :class: with-shadow
+    :alt: Argon2id active for frontend and backend users

+    Argon2id active for frontend and backend users

-The image shows settings for an instance that runs with frontend and backend users having their passwords stored as Argon2i hashes in the database.
+The image shows settings for an instance that runs with frontend and backend users having their passwords stored as Argon2id hashes in the database.
 You should use one of the Argon2 algorithms, as the other listed algorithms are deemed less secure.
 They rely on different PHP capabilities and might be suitable fall backs, if Argon2i or Argon2id are not available for whatever reason.